krustlet/krustlet-docs/content/topics/glossary.md

 type: docs
 ---

-Here is where you will find definitions for commmon terminology used across Krustlet.
+Here is where you will find definitions for common terminology used across Krustlet.

 ## Kubelet